BDC Hamburger Icon

 Cons

-Security
+Security risks

-“RFID tags can be very easy to clone, especially if the chip has no authentication mechanism,” Mitchell shared.
+“RFID tags can be very easy to clone, especially if the chip has no authentication mechanism,” Mitchell cautioned.
 “Using practically any smartphone, one can walk over to a lower-priced item and read the tag, then walk over to a higher-priced item and write the information from the lower-priced item to its tag.
 That $300 coral pink size 0 sundress can easily become a $5 tank top with two quick and inconspicuous gestures on a smartphone.”

-Privacy and transparency
+Lack of privacy and transparency

-“If consumers pay for products with a credit or debit card, or scan a loyalty discount card at checkout, retailers can then link the purchases to the recorded RFID data and use the information to map out individual customers’ movements throughout the store, or even an entire shopping complex,” Mitchell said.
+“If consumers pay for products with a credit or debit card, or scan a loyalty discount card at checkout, retailers can then link the purchases to the recorded RFID data and use the information to map out individual customers’ movements throughout the store, or even an entire shopping complex,” Mitchell explained.

 FYIDid you know

-While the European Union's GDPR privacy law does not specify that RFID data is personal data, it does include guidelines regarding the use and privacy of RFID data.
+Although the European Union's GDPR privacy law does not specify that RFID data is personal data, it does include guidelines regarding the use and privacy of RFID data.

 Cost and integration